ytechie/SimpleTrackingV3/readme.md

 Static files are served directly from nginx.

+## Geocode Database

+Sqlite is used to load a database of cities and lat/long coordinates.

+Generate the database by navigating to the `sqlite` folder in the project and executing:

+    sqlite3 ../src/geocode.db ".read commands.sql"

 ## Tips

 In VSCode, put the following snippet in your configuration to hide .js files: